krasimir/octomments/README.md

 ```

 _For the Octomments server you will need to create `server/api/config.local.json` file.
 Use `server/api/config.example.json` as a template and check the [Server](./server/README.md) documentation to understand what is what._

+## FAQ

+**Is Octomments creating the GitHub issues for me**

+Nope.
+This is not happening automatically.
+You have two options.
+Either you create the issues manually or you run your own Octomments server.
+The server offers a protected endpoint that creates new issues.

+**What is bare minimum to get Octomments on my page anyway?**

+The [How to use it](#how-to-use-it) section above explains it well.
+You have to include two files on your page, pick a DOM element as a placeholder and run a few lines of JavaScript in a `<script>` tag.

+**Can I use Octomments in my React/Vue/Angular/Svelt/<framework name here>**

+Yes.
+There is [octomments](https://www.npmjs.com/package/octomments) npm module.
+You it as a starting point and build the UI on top of it.

+**I don't like the UI.
+Can I make my own**

+Sure you can.
+Use the [core client](./client/README.md) as a base and build on top of it.

+**I want my own GitHub App**

+You have to spin up your own [Octomments server](./server/README.md).